barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 * Noone provides liquidity and the merchant has to wait.
 In this case the PP submits the payment instructions for a direct transfer from C to M.

-The underlying money transfer mechanisms (pipe 5) are the exact same ones described in the previous sections (domestic and international).
+The underlying money transfer mechanisms (pipe 5) are the exact same ones described so far (domestic and international).
 There is no magic or alternative way of transferring value in the case of cards.
-From that lens the card network is a huge "traffic controller" or middle-man.
-It uses the card number and merchant id as virtual addresses to locate the bank accounts of both and "get them in touch".
+From that lens the card network is a huge "traffic controller", a trusted middle-man.
+It uses the card number and merchant identifier as virtual addresses to locate the bank accounts of both and "get them in touch".

 It is also interesting to note the presence of a Payment Processor, in addition to the card network.
 This is because the card network is strictly [b2b][56]; maintaining a network of thousands of banks is enough work.
-The Issuer bank handles the relationship with the card holders.
+The Issuer bank handles the relationship with the card holder.
 The Payment Processors <sup>[11](#footnote_11)</sup> handle the relationship with the Merchant.

 The main benefit of card networks is their ubiquity.